How to Safely Use Lavender to Help Your Little One Sleep

 The benefits of high-grade lavender products go straight to the nose, but the skin gets them, too.
 Lavender is packed with soothing compounds that heal wounds, soothe allergic reactions, fight infection, and ease eczema.
 Studies show lavender reduces pain and itching from bug bites, bee stings, and burns.
 And lavender is so gentle and healing, it’s generally tolerated even by sensitive skin.

-Just because a bottle of baby lotion touts purple moons on the label, it doesn’t make it safe for your little one.
+Just because a bottle of baby lotion touts purple moons on the label, it’s not automatically natural and safe for your little one.
 Many store brands still contain parabens, sulfates, propylene glycol, and other harmful ingredients.

 These products use lavender for babies and kids safely: